Finnish Volunteer Regiment "Boys of the North" ("Pohjan Pojat")

 I Wars of Independence

-The Northern Boys (Finnish: Pohjan Pojat, Estonian: Põhja Pojad) was a Finnish volunteer during the Latvian-Estonian freedom struggle from January to April 1919.
-The commander-in-chief was the Finnish general Martin Wetzer (1868-1954), who was also the commander of the Estonian Southern Front, and the commander of the regiment was the Estonian colonel Hans Kalm (1889-1981).
-Many of the soldiers were Finnish Jaegers who had already participated in the battles of the First World War in Zemgale.
-In total, between 3,000 and 4,000 Finnish volunteers took part in the war from January to March.
+The Northern Boys (Finnish: Pohjan Pojat, Estonian: Põhja Pojad) was a Finnish volunteer regiment during the Latvian and Estonian wars of independence from January to April 1919.
+The commander-in-chief was the Finnish general Martin Wetzer (1868-1954), who was also the commander of the Estonian Southern Front, while the regiment's commander was the Estonian-born Colonel Hans Kalm (1889-1981).
+A large part of the soldiers were Finnish jaegers who had previously participated in the battles of World War I in Semigallia.
+In total, about 3,000–4,000 Finnish volunteer soldiers participated in the hostilities from January to March.

-Great regiment for the regiment in the battle of Paju (Estonian: Battle of Paju) and the liberation of Valka from the Bolsheviks on February 1, 1919.
-The "Northern Boys" also stood out in the battles for the liberation of Alūksne and Beja from the Red Army, where many Finnish soldiers have been killed.
+The regiment performed great services in the Battle of Paju (Estonian: Paju lahing) and in the liberation of Valka from the Bolsheviks on February 1, 1919.
+The "Northern Boys" also distinguished themselves in the battles for the liberation of Alūksne and Beja from the Red Army, where many Finnish soldiers fell.

 After the Latvian War of Independence, fourteen soldiers of the regiment, including General M. Vecers and Colonel H. Kalms, were awarded the Lāčplēsis War Order.

-Eight (including seven?
-Or nine?)
-Finnish soldiers who died in the Battle of Beja on February 22, 1919, are buried in Beja Cemetery.
-On February 2, 1989, a white wooden cross and a wooden fence were erected in the cemetery, but on May 7, 2000, a memorial stone with the inscription "Soldiers of the Northern Boys of the Finnish Volunteer Regiment, who fell in the Battle of Beja in 1919, was unveiled here."
+Eight (also seven? or nine?)
+Finnish soldiers who fell in the Battle of Beja on February 22, 1919 are buried in the Beja cemetery.
+On February 2, 1989, a white wooden cross and a wooden fence were placed in the cemetery, but on May 7, 2000, a memorial stone was unveiled in the Beja cemetery with the inscription "Here rest the soldiers of the Northern Boys of the Finnish Volunteer Regiment who fell in the Battle of Beja in 1919."

 On October 17, 1999, a memorial plaque dedicated to Finnish soldiers was unveiled at the Jaunalūksne Parish Local History Center.

-In February 2019, to mark the 100th anniversary of the battle for Alūksne, a special boulder from the Salpa line (Finnish: Salpalinja) was erected near the railway station in Alūksne, guarding Finland's eastern border with Russia.
+In February 2019, marking the 100th anniversary of the Battle of Alūksne, a special boulder from the Salpa Line (Finnish: Salpalinja), which guarded Finland's eastern border with Russia, was installed at the Alūksne railway station.

 More information sources